WICG/fenced-frame/README.md

 ### Fenced frame tree

 A fenced frame is the root of the fenced frame tree and frames in this tree are not allowed to use communication channels to talk to frames outside the tree or vice-versa.
-The frames within the tree can communicate with each other.
+The frames within the tree can communicate with each other normally.

 ### Information channel between fenced frame and other frames